 Opening a food truck business can cost around $40,000 to $200,000, depending on your location, the cooking equipment you need, and the type of truck you purchase.
-Start-up costs also include paying for permits and licenses, investing in an appropriate point of sale (POS) system, and legal consultations.
+Start-up costs also include paying for permits and licenses, investing in a point of sale system, and legal consultations.

 Additionally, you’ll need to consider ongoing expenditures that you may incur, such as payroll, business insurance, and advertising costs.
 Getting financing for your food truck business is one of the most crucial steps.
 Your business plan is down the drain if you don’t have the funds to cover the expenses and other start-up costs.

 So you need to make sure you have some personal funds before you jump in or use funding sources such as the Small Business Administration.
 For example, The SBA’s 7(a) loans program is ideal for small and medium-sized businesses.
 You can apply and receive a loan that will give you a significant boost in your early stages.

 Another option for financing your food truck business is to leverage your business credit cards.
 If you can pay off your debts, a business credit card can help you find some additional start-up money.

 Get the necessary licenses and permits, and insurance

 Opening a food truck business is contingent upon having specific permits or licenses required by the city, county, or state in which your business is located.
 You need at least three categories of licenses and permits: general business licenses, food service licenses, and vehicle licenses.
 Each state has its own laws and regulations, so make sure you are familiar with the business laws in your state to avoid legal delays or legal issues down the line.

 Depending on the state in which you operate, most food truck licenses and permits cost between $100 and $500 each.
 Check your county clerk’s website or the U.S. Small Business Administration’s website for more information on the application process for a license or permit to operate.